justintse-cal/justintse-cal.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.

-        Please reach out to collaborate 😃
+        I am committed to leveraging nature-based solutions and quantitative methods to enhance urban health.
+My work emphasizes a multi-hazard approach to understanding the co-occurrence and interactions of various urban stressors, such as urban heat islands and pollution islands, within complex urban systems.
+I am particularly interested in how climate-responsive design and landscape forms can deliver co-benefits in mitigating the adverse effects of urbanization.
+In parallel, I explore the use of ubiquitous, low-cost sensing technologies to develop integrated environmental monitoring systems and to improve public awareness and perception of ambient environmental conditions.
     design:
       columns: '1'
   - block: collection